 Whatever the outcome from the nomination, Moore said the past 10 years he’s been with National Heritage Academies (NHA) schools has rekindled his love of teaching.

 “I'm definitely blessed and honored to be working with NHA,” he said.
 “I was teaching high school before in the public school system and it's very, very tiring, and consuming.
 I was able to find my niche within NHA.
 So, I’m very blessed and grateful for my time here.”

 About Inspire Charter Academy

 Inspire Charter Academy is a tuition-free, public charter school in Baton Rouge, Louisiana, serving students in kindergarten through eighth grade.
-It is part of the National Heritage Academies network, which includes 98 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
+It is part of the National Heritage Academies network, which includes over 95 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
 For more information, visit nhaschools.com.

 Inspire Music Teacher David Moore Nominated for Music Educator Award by Grammy Museum

 Weekly ‘Words of Wisdom’ Video Project Helps Set Tone for Inspire